A New Life for Democracy

 The hero in the film stops taking his meds and gradually feels the need to discover the truth of the situation.
 He works with the underground to overthrow the despots.

 In a key scene, the leading character scratches away the film on the window and observes the outdoors.
 It’s raining and the window seems to be crying even as he cries as well, feeling genuine emotion that had been banned as policy.
-He felt a peculiar mix of sadness and also elation about what might be possible if he set his mind to it.
+He feels a peculiar mix of sadness and also elation about what might be possible if he set his mind to it.

 That scene keeps coming back to me as I’ve observed the feeling in the air in this remarkable and truly historic moment in the life of this wonderful country.
 The divisions and discontent on all sides have intensified without relief for as long as I can remember, particularly since Sept.
 11, 2001.
-The surveillance state grew ever more intrusive and the power of the bureaucracy ascended even as politics itself seemed to stop working as a method of change.
+The surveillance state grew ever more intrusive, and the power of the bureaucracy ascended even as politics itself seemed to stop working as a method of change.

 Bureaucratic management necessarily divides the population because of its machine-like and institutionalized indifference to the contingencies of human experience.
-Some is necessary in every organization but too much cages people in prisons of the system, imposing on them edicts that make no real sense and have no feel for freedom of the human spirit.
+Some of this is necessary in every organization but too much cages people in prisons of the system, imposing on them edicts that make no real sense and have no feel for freedom of the human spirit.
 They can become soul crushing.

 Historians will surely look back at these years in shock, perhaps as we look at the last days of Rome or the French monarchy before the revolution.
 They will wonder how and why all this insanity was allowed to go on so long and be perpetrated by so many in elite classes.